 If There's a Way to Win Your Case, Stangl Law Will Find It

-Attorney Stangl checks all those boxes, having successfully defended in excess of 250 OWI-PAC cases and hundreds of other criminal cases in his career.
+Attorney Stangl checks all those boxes, having successfully defended in numerous OWI-PAC cases and other criminal cases throughout his career.
 Before you make a hasty decision and run out and hire an attorney give us a call for a phone consultation so we can make sure that if you have a 10 day time limit which applies in an OWI case we can inform you of what to do.

 We would love to put our experience and proven track record to work for you to achieve the best possible results under the circumstances.
 If you’ve been arrested or charged with OWI in Wisconsin, contact an experienced Madison OWI lawyer today.
 Contact Attorney Patrick Stangl for a free consultation.